-One of the Western Cape’s rising stars, La Motte is everything a premium winery should be.
+One of the Western Cape’s rising stars, La Motte, is everything a premium winery should be.
 For a start, La Motte boasts an enviable terroir, cultivating over 55 hectares of choice vineyards in the Franschhoek Ward, an appellation which now competes with Stellenbosch for the title of South Africa’s finest wine region.
 Moreover, La Motte is fortunate to have a dangerously talented team behind its wines, led by cellar master Edmund Terblanche.

 Today the farm is run by the dynamic duo Hanneli Rupert-Koegelenberg and her husband, Hein Koegelenberg, CEO of La Motte Wine Estate.
-Hanneli is something of a master of all trades, being both the estate’s owner and one of South Africa’s leading mezzo-sopranos!
+Hanneli is a master of all trades, being both the estate’s owner and one of South Africa’s leading mezzo-sopranos!
 Together they make a formidable team, especially when they harness the talents of winemaker Edmund Terblanche.
-Their aim has always been to produce excellent (and affordable ) fine wines and this splendid collection is certainly worth seeking out.
+Their aim has always been to produce excellent (and affordable ) fine wines, and this splendid collection is certainly worth seeking out.
 Indeed everything impresses, but for our money, Hanneli R is the jewel in the crown – a rich, structured wine of great finesse and breeding.
 A fitting testament to the talent, energy, passion, and drive of its remarkable owners.

 2014 La Motte Methode Cap Classique